 Each counsel must prepare and submit a detailed ex parte letter no longer than five (5) pages to the Court five (5) business days prior to the conference with a synopsis of the case and the status of any settlement negotiations to date.
-These letters may be delivered to Chambers or emailed to litkovitz_chambers@ohsd.uscourts.gov.
-These letters will be held in confidence by the Court, should not be filed with the Clerk's Office, and may be, but need not be, exchanged with opposing counsel.
+These letters may be delivered to Chambers or emailed to bowman_chambers@ohsd.uscourts.gov.
+These letters will be held in confidence by the Court and should not be filed with the Clerk's Office.

-I. FINAL PRETRIAL CONFERENCE
+H. FINAL PRETRIAL CONFERENCE

-Approximately thirty (30) days prior to the trial date, a Final Pretrial Conference will be held.
+Approximately twenty (20) days prior to the trial date, a Final Pretrial Conference will be held.

 Prior to the Final Pretrial Conference, counsel for each of the parties will assemble all exhibits to be used at the trial and make available to opposing counsel either the original exhibits or copies thereof.

-At least five (5) business days prior to the Final Pretrial Conference, counsel shall submit the jointly prepared Final Pretrial Order by email to litkovitz_chambers@ohsd.uscourts.gov.
+At least five (5) business days prior to the Final Pretrial Conference, counsel shall submit the jointly prepared Final Pretrial Order by email to bowman_chambers@ohsd.uscourts.gov.
 This statement should not be filed with the Clerk's office.
 The required form is appended hereto as Appendix A.

-Additionally, counsel shall submit a joint statement of the case to be read by Magistrate Judge Litkovitz to the jury at Voir Dire.
-Counsel shall email the statement to Chambers at litkovitz_chambers@ohsd.uscourts.gov three (3) days before trial.
+Additionally, counsel shall submit a joint statement of the case to be read by Magistrate Judge Bowman to the jury at Voir Dire.
+Counsel shall email the statement to Chambers at bowman_chambers@ohsd.uscourts.gov three (3) business days before trial.

 All trial counsel must be present at the Final Pretrial Conference.
+If trial counsel does not appear, he/she may not be permitted to act as lead counsel during the trial.

-J. WITNESSES
+I. WITNESSES